 There is both Cuthberts Way, St Oswalds Way and the Pennine Way straddling the area.
 Cyclists can get on their bikes and follow the Coast and Castles Cycle route meandering between the beach and quiet roads along the length of the county and then head inland for a more strenuous route heading for Kielder.

-From the cottages in the Lucker area there are 6 golf courses within half an hour's drive.
 There is Belford driving range, and 18 hole golf courses at Seahouses, Bamburgh, Dunstanburgh, Alnwick, Foxton and Goswick.
 All offer access to holidaymakers but should be contacted in advance to make arrangements.

 Whether you enjoy fly fishing in famous pools on the Tweed, dangling a reel over the edge of a boat or shore fishing at night there is a wide choice for all ages.
 Guests have the opportunity to fish in the grounds of the Castle (in season) for salmon or sea trout and free of charge ( as long as you have a rod licence).